BryteLitty/oop-school-library/README.md

 # 📖 OOP School Library <a name="about-project"></a>

-**OOP School Library** is a simple Ruby project for a school library for keeping records of students who borrows book from them.
+**OOP School Library** is a simple Ruby project for school libraries for keeping records of students who borrows books from them.

 ## 🛠 Built With <a name="built-with"></a>